Teaching Library

 Keep track of your sources.

-Here we show you how to collect, manage, and correctly cite literature using a reference management system.
+We show you how to collect, manage, and correctly cite literature using a reference management system.
 Useful for anyone currently writing a term paper or thesis.

 Who is it for? students of ASH